Paul-HenryP/Simplify-browser-extension/README.md

 Simplify is a browser extension designed to enhance your online reading experience.
 It automatically removes unnecessary content from articles and provides you with a concise, AI-generated summary.
 Save time and focus on what truly matters!

+## How it works

+- Open a website you want to summarize.
+- **Make sure you are logged into your ChatGPT account on your browser or just open it in a different tab.**
+- Use the extension while on the article tab.

 ## Features

 - **Content Filtering**: Automatically removes ads, pop-ups, and other irrelevant content.